 - Penalties may apply if you don't inform a tenant they can lodge their bond using RBO.

 - When using the paper-based method you can only take the rental bond after the tenant signs the tenancy agreement.

 - You cannot keep the money yourself or put it into an account in the tenant’s name.

-- The cheque or money order can be made out to NSW Fair Trading.
+- The cheque or money order can be made out to Rental Bond Board.

 - Once a bond is received you must provide a receipt, or note the payment details on the tenancy agreement, and provide a copy to the tenant.

 - If you're letting and managing the property yourself, you have 10 working days to lodge the bond.

 - You'll receive confirmation (with the bond number) from Fair Trading, once the bond is processed.